extrasmallwinnie/micromeg/README.md

     samples.
 2. Location is missing for the participant that sample “HC1” was taken from.
 Let’s say that the participant declined to share their location, so that’s why it’s missing from our data.
+With real life data, it’s pretty normal to have some information missing.

 This is all fine and there are no glaring red flags with our metadata object.